typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unnecessary-type-arguments.md

 # `no-unnecessary-type-arguments`

-Disallow type arguments that are equal to the default.
+Disallows type arguments that are equal to the default.

 Warns if an explicitly specified type argument is the default for that type parameter.